IsaiahSama/SelfWhisperer/README.md

 ### Text page

 This is where you can view all previous transcriptions.
 Don't ask about deleting them yet, cause will have to see how I store in the first place

+## Bonus

+Here's the wireframe for the files ig... cause... cool ig... :D [Wireframe or something](https://wireframe.cc/hu3Wuw)